Medicines for cardiovascular disease

 These arrangements seek to address barriers experienced by people living in remote areas of Australia, which may have limited access to a GP or a community pharmacy, in accessing essential medicines through the PBS.

-More than three-quarters (79%) of the estimated 1.2 million Australian adults aged 18 and over who had heart, stroke or vascular disease in 2017–18 used a cardiovascular system medicine in the 2 weeks prior to survey (AIHW analysis of ABS 2019).
+More than three-quarters (79%) of the estimated 1.2 million Australian adults aged 18 and over who were living with heart, stroke or vascular disease in 2017–18 used a cardiovascular system medicine in the 2 weeks prior to survey (AIHW analysis of ABS 2019).

 Two-thirds (66%) of a study population of PBS concessional beneficiaries aged 65 and over used more than one class of cardiovascular medicine to manage their conditions in 2014–15.
 One-quarter (23%) received blood pressure lowering, lipid-modifying and antithrombotic medicines (AIHW 2017).